oceanprotocol/ocean-node/docs/Arhitecture.md

 ## 5.4 Light Docker C2D
 Ocean C2D is flexible, scalable, etc, but if has one major drawback: it requires K8.

 For edge nodes (ie: installed in a car, or a weather station running on RaspPI), we can have a light engine, that is only using the docker system install on the host.
-All orchestration (creating & provisioning input volumes, publishing results) can be handled by this module, while only the actual algorithm job is levereged to docker, with local provisioned folders mounted)
+All orchestration (creating & provisioning input volumes, publishing results) can be handled by this module, while only the actual algorithm job is levereged to docker, with local provisioned folders mounted.

 # 6. P2P Messages & HTTP Endpoints